Win Rate vs Expectancy: What Actually Drives Profit

 |---|---|---|---|

 The 70% win rate system loses money.
-The 40% win rate system makes money.
-This is the core insight that changes how traders approach strategy development.
+The 35% win rate system is profitable.
+This table permanently changes how serious traders evaluate strategies.